 NOTE: Introduction into Veterinary and Animal Science I is a career awareness class open to juniors and seniors that instructs students on the basics necessary for entry-level employment.
 Introduction to Veterinary and Animal Science II is for second-year students and gives them a head start toward professions in veterinary medicine.

-Certifications offered to students completing the ROC Animal Care program include:
+Certifications offered to students completing the ROC Veterinary and Animal Science program include:

-This is an actual college course.
-Animal Care students should have above average skills in reading and writing and science; a 2.5 or higher grade point average is recommended.
+These are actual college courses.
+Introduction to Veterinary and Animal Science students should have above-average skills in reading and writing and science; a 3.0 or higher grade point average is recommended.
 Students should also have a solid attendance record and are accountable to both the KHSD and their assigned work site’s dress code.

 Students earn 15 units per semester.
-10 units Life Science and 5 units elective credit first semester and 15 units elective credit second semester toward their high school graduation.
+Year 1 includes 10 units elective and 5 units biology credit per semester and Year 2 includes 15 units elective credit per semester toward high school graduation.

-ROC’s Animal Care Technology course is the same as Bakersfield College’s ANSC B1 Introduction to Animal Science.
-Students are concurrently enrolled in Bakersfield College, with their ROC grade posted to both their official KHSD and BC transcripts.
+Those students that are concurrently enrolled in Bakersfield College, will have their ROC grade posted to both their official KHSD and BC transcripts.